sguessou/sso-clojure/README.md

 ![Authorization Code Flow image](images/authorization_code_flow.png)

-The purpose of this project is to showcase the use of Keycloak as an authorization server .
-We will be using Clojure for building the authorization client and later on the other resources.
+The purpose of this project is to showcase the use of Keycloak as an authorization server.
+We will be using Clojure for building the authorization client and other protected resources.
-As time goes on, other features will be added and documented:
+As time goes on, other features will be added and documented.
+The possible features can be seen in the listing below:

 * Protecting resources with JWT tokens and added security with PKCE
 * Redis for caching